Rhipicephalus annulatus

-The Cattle tick, (Rhipicephalus annulatus), is a hard-bodied tick of the genus Rhipicephalus.
+Rhipicephalus annulatus, the cattle tick, is a hard-bodied tick of the genus Rhipicephalus.
 It is also known as North American cattle tick, North American Texas fever tick, and Texas fever tick.

 Distribution

 It shows a cosmopolitan distribution in tropical and subtropical regions of the world.
 It is found in Eritrea, Albania, Algeria, Benin, Bulgaria, Burkina Faso, Cameroon, Central African Republic, Chad, Colombia, Congo, Cote D'Ivoire, Egypt, Ethiopia, Ghana, Greece, Guam, Guinea, India, Israel, Jordan, Liberia, Libya, Madagascar, Mali, Mexico, Morocco, Nigeria, Portugal, Sierra Leone, South Africa, Spain, Sri Lanka, Sudan, Togo, Tunisia, and Turkey.

+Description

+The adult has a hexagonally shaped scutum.
+The male has adanal shields and accessory shields.
+The anal groove is not distinguishable or absent entirely in the female, and minute in the male.

 Parasitism

 It is an obligate ectoparasite of domestic mammals such as cattle, horse, sheep, dog.
 It is a potential vector of many babesiosis pathogens like Babesia bigemina, Babesia bovis, and Anaplasma marginale.
+Its ability to be a vector of babesiosis pathogens was discovered by Theobald Smith and Frederick L. Kilbourne.

 Lifecycle

-It shows a one-host lifecycle, where all larva, nymphs and adults lives in one host.
-After eggs hatched, larva crawl in vegetation and blown away with wind.
-After stick on to a host, larva found in softer parts of the body and then becomes nymph and then to adult after two molts.
-After sexually matured and mating, female detaches from the host and lay eggs on vegetation.
-Female dies after ovipositing.
-Adult has a hexagonal shaped scutum.
-Male has adanal shields and accessory shields.
-Anal groove is absent in female, but minute in male.
+It shows a one-host lifecycle, where all larva, nymphs and adults live in one host.
+After eggs hatch, larva crawl up vegetation and may be blown away by wind.
+After they stick on to a host, larvae are found on softer parts of the host's body.
+They become nymphs and then adults after successive molts on the body of the host.
+After attaining sexual maturity and copulating, the female detaches from the host and lays eggs on vegetation.
+The female dies after ovipositing.